Donald Flack Jr.: Storylines

 Flack is a homicide detective with the NYPD, known for both his dry wit and his determination to hunt down suspects, even to the point of chasing them down alleys and over rooftops.
 He was mentored by another cop, Gavin Moran, whom he is later forced to arrest after it comes to light that Moran concealed evidence during the course of an investigation (episode 1.17, "The Fall").
 He is at least a second-generation cop; Moran mentions having worked with Flack's father as well.
 He is both a colleague and a friend to the members of the New York City Crime Lab.
 After Stella Bonasera is attacked in her apartment by her unstable boyfriend, Flack gently helps her through the aftermath when he comes to the hospital to take her statement (episode 2.21, "All Access").

 His friendship with Mac Taylor is tested when Taylor uncovers evidence that one of Flack's men, Dean Truby, is a dirty cop and asks Don to turn over his memo notebook to prove it.
-Though Flack eventually capitulates, their relationship is a bit tense for a some time afterward (episode 3.08, "Consequences"; episode 3.10, "Sweet 16").
+Though Flack eventually capitulates, their relationship is a bit tense for some time afterward (episode 3.08, "Consequences"; episode 3.10, "Sweet 16").
 Flack defends Taylor to Captain Gerrard, who is investigating Sheldon Hawkes, the prime suspect in a robbery-homicide, after Taylor locks himself in the interrogation room with Sheldon.
 Flack affirms that Gerrard would do the same for him [Flack] (episode 3.11, "Raising Shane").